haseeb-xd/Covid19-Tracker/README.md

 | ![7](media/screenshot_7.jpg?raw=true) | ![8](media/screenshot_8.jpg?raw=true) |

-## About
-This app gets data from API using retrofit and stores the fetched data.
-- It uses line chart for showing historical data

 ## 📃 Libraries used
 - [Retrofit](https://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java.
 - [AnyChart](https://github.com/AnyChart/AnyChart-Android) - Data Visualization library for easily creating interactive charts in Android apps.